 The incredible and tragic story of how one of the world’s most renowned illusionists and his pampered pooch came to buried together in this cemetery in the outskirts of Edinburgh is almost too unbelievable to be true.

 “The Great Lafayette” was born Sigmund Neuberger in Berlin, Germany, in 1871.
 He became one of the highest-paid entertainers of his generation, with crowds and pay rivaling that of his contemporary and friend Harry Houdini.
+It has been reported that he made an estimated 4 million dollars a year in today’s money (2020).
 Due to his ill temper, the Great Lafayette made few alliances as his fame—along with his bank account—began to grow.
 Enter Beauty the terrier, a much-adored dog Houdini gifted Neuberger.